FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

 > The shortcut <code>Ctrl + click</code> will route one per one all the following channels.

 ## Room duplication

  ![](include/SpatRevolution_duplicate_selected_room.png)

- Spat allows to quickly duplicate a room with a few options to help the user to optimize the routing process.
+ SPAT allows to quickly duplicate a room with a few options to help the user to optimize the routing process.
 To access this menu, simply click on the <code>Duplicate Selected</code> button, when only a room selected.

  The new pop-up windows allows to:
  * Rename the duplicated room
  * Choose if the sources routed to the original room are routed the new one, or duplicated, or nothing is patched.
  * Choose if the outputs of the original rooms are duplicated, mirrored or nothing is done to the duplicated room.

  ![](include/SpatRevolution_duplicateRoom.gif)